This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small hummingbird cake recipe, check out our Leftover Ingredients Recipe Finder.

-• Flour: Use all-purpose flour, measured accurately with a scale or the spoon-and-level method for the best results.
+• All-Purpose Flour: Measure with a scale or use the spoon-and-level method for accuracy.

 • Egg: Binds the ingredients and adds moisture.

-• Oil: Use vegetable, canola, or avocado oil to keep the cake moist.
+• Oil: Keeps the cake moist.
+Use vegetable, canola, or avocado oil.

 Fruits

-• Pineapple: Use either crushed fresh pineapple or 2 ounces (about 1/3 cup) of drained canned pineapple.
-If using canned, drain an 8-ounce can—this will leave you with just over 2 ounces of crushed pineapple.
-Save some of the juice for the frosting, and use any extra in drinks, smoothies, or other recipes.
-Leftover crushed pineapple is great in cottage cheese, on salads, or over fish tacos.
+• Crushed Pineapple: Use 2 ounces (about 1/3 cup) of drained canned pineapple or crushed fresh pineapple.
+Drain well by pressing it through a fine mesh sieve.
+Save the juice for the frosting or use it in smoothies or drinks.
+Leftover pineapple is great with cottage cheese, on salads, or in fish tacos.

 Pecans